bradyhouse/house/fiddles/aws/ec2/ec2-instance-lab.md

     ```yum install httpd -y```

+44. Configure apache to startup automatically

+    ```chkconfig httpd on```

-44. Navigate to the apache root html directory
+45. Navigate to the apache root html directory

     ```cd /var/www/html```

-45. In this directory create a new index.html file
+46. In this directory create a new index.html file

     ```nano index.html```

-46. In the nano text editor, paste in the following HTML:
+47. In the nano text editor, paste in the following HTML:

     ``` <html lang="en">
         <head>